heistp/irtt/README.md

 15) Why can't the client connect to the server and in the server logs I see `[Drop] [UnknownParam] unknown negotiation param (0x8 = 0)`?

-    You're probably using an old version of the server with a newer client.
+    You're probably using a 0.1 development version of the server with a newer client.
 Make sure both are up to date.
 Going forward, the protocol is versioned (independently from IRTT in general), and is checked when the client connects to the server.
 For now, the protocol versions must match exactly.

+## Releases

+### Version 0.9

+Version 0.9 will be the first tagged release of IRTT.
+Following are the changes from the untagged 0.1 development version:

+- Command line option changes:
+  - Due to adoption of the [pflag](https://github.com/ogier/pflag) package, all long options now start with -- and must use = with values (e.g. `--fill=rand`).
+    After the subcommand, flags and arguments may now appear in any order.
+  - `irtt client` changes:
+    - `-rs` is renamed to `--stats`
+    - `-strictparams` is renamed to `--strict`, and `strict_params` to `strict` in the JSON
+    - `-ts` is renamed to `--tstamp`
+    - `-qq` is renamed to `-Q`
+    - `-fillall` is removed and is now the default. `--fill-one` may be used as an optimization.
+  - `irtt server` changes:
+    - `-nodscp` is renamed to `--no-dscp`
+    - `-setsrcip` is renamed to `--set-src-ip`
+- The communication protocol has changed, so clients and servers must both be updated, otherwise you may find yourself reading FAQ #15.
+The handshake now includes a protocol version, which may change independently of the release version.
+For now, the protocol version between client and server must match exactly or the client will refuse to connect.
+- Server fills are now supported, and may be restricted on the server.
+See `--sfill` for the client and `--allow-fills` on the server.
+As an example, one can do `irtt client --fill=rand --sfill=rand -l 172 server` for random payloads in both directions.
+The server default is `--allow-fills=rand` so that arbitrary data cannot be relayed between two hosts. `server_fill` now appears under `params` in the JSON.
+- The server defaults are now more appropriate for a public server.
+This
+  includes:
+  - Default minimum interval is now 10ms (`-i 10ms`).
+  - Default maximum duration is now 90s (`-d 90s`), which still accommodates default flent tests.

 ## TODO and Roadmap

 ### TODO v0.9

-_Concrete tasks that just need doing..._

-- Improve client connection closure by:
-  - Repeating close packets up to four times until acknowledgement, like open
-  - Including received packet stats in the acknowledgement from the server
-- Document changes:
+- Full testing
-  - All long options take -- and must use = with values
-  - Protocol version, and proto_version in params
+- Client CPU and heap profiling
-  - Add server_fill to params (may want to use --sfill)
-  - Remove -fillall (now --fill-one)
-  - -rs -> -s
-  - -strictparams -> --strict (strict_params -> strict)
-  - -ts -> --tstamp
-  - -nodscp -> --no-dscp
-  - -setsrcip -> --set-src-ip
-  - -qq -> -Q
-- Run profiler on client

 ### TODO v1.0

-- Add client flag to skip sleep and catch up after timer misses
 - Refactor packet manipulation to improve readability and prevent multiple validations
+- Improve open/close process:
+  - Make timeout support calculation on exponential backoff, like 4x15s
+  - Repeat close packets until acknowledgement, like open
+  - Include final stats in the close acknowledgement from the server
 - Improve robustness and security of public servers:
 	- Add bitrate limiting
-	- Limit open requests rate and coordinate with session cleanup
+	- Limit open requests rate and coordinate with sconn cleanup
+  - Add separate, shorter timeout for open
+  - Specify close timeout as param from client, which may be restricted
   - Make connref mechanism robust to listener failure
 	- Add per-IP limiting
 - Write a SmokePing probe